 Top tax rate:

-In 2026, the top tax rate will apply to incomes exceeding €69.879.
+The top tax rate now applies to incomes above €69.879.

 U